Skip to main content

 2026 Outlook and Competitive Dynamics

-• Expected Appreciation: Most forecasts project modest price growth in 2026, generally in the 2%–4% range countywide.
+• Expected Appreciation: Some market analysts anticipate modest price growth in 2026; however, housing markets are cyclical and appreciation is not guaranteed, generally in the 2%-4% range countywide.
 Detached homes are expected to appreciate 0% to +5%, while attached properties may experience wider swings, from -2% to +6%, depending on location and HOA costs.

 • Competition Timing: Early 2026 is likely to offer the least competitive buying window, driven by normal seasonality and cautious seller behavior.
 Competition is expected to intensify in spring and late 2026, particularly if mortgage rates stabilize in the low-6% range and payment-qualified buyers re-enter the market-making timing and pricing strategy critical for those looking to buy a single family house in San Diego.